In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 I found the hairdryer to be good and powerful.

-Top tip: If it isn’t powerful enough to dry your hair, a trip to the top deck is usually enough to do it if it’s windy!
-It might not be a look you want to go for… but it works.
+If the hairdryer isn’t powerful enough to dry your hair, a trip to the top deck is usually enough to dry it if it’s windy!
+It might not be a look you want to go for – but it works!

 All cabins on the Norwegian Epic have at least 2 US plug sockets, 1 European socket, and 2 USB sockets.